 While it’s not the most exciting promotion ever, British Airways has just rolled out a promotion on purchased Avios.

-Through August 18, 2019, British Airways is offering up to a 45% bonus on purchased Avios.
-The promotion is tiered, and you get a bigger bonus the more Avios you buy, as follows:
+Through September 24, 2019, British Airways is offering a 30% bonus on purchased Avios.
+While past promotions have been tiered, with this promotion you get a 30% bonus no matter how many Avios you buy.

 The bonus applies regardless of how many Avios you purchase.
 One of the things that makes buying Avios unique is that the cost per purchased point varies depending on what country your account is registered in, and therefore based on what currency you pay in.
 So the price to purchase Avios will be different depending on whether you’re paying in EUR, GBP, or USD.

-As a point of comparison, this spring British Airways offered up to a 50% bonus on purchased Avios, so that was marginally better than this promotion.
+As a point of comparison, this spring British Airways offered up to a 50% bonus on purchased Avios, so that was significantly better than this promotion.
+So I wouldn’t buy Avios under this promotion unless you have an immediate use in mind, and the math checks out.

 British Airways Avios purchases are processed by points.com, meaning they don’t count as an airfare purchase for the purposes of credit card spend.